z5labs/battlebots/docs/content/research_and_development/adrs/0006-battlebot-universe-physics-laws.md

 - Friction applies continuously to all moving bots every game tick
 - Stationary bots (v = 0) have no friction force (no static friction model in initial design)
 - Heavier bots (higher Mass from equipment) experience proportionally greater friction force
-- Friction force interacts with thrust force to determine acceleration
+- Friction force opposes movement forces (as defined in ADR-0007) to determine net acceleration
 - Transitions between friction zones should be smooth to prevent unrealistic instant changes

 ### Alternative Rejected: Option 1.1 - None (Frictionless)